 The statutory exclusions guidance doesn't set a limit on how long after an incident a headteacher can exclude a pupil.
 A representative from the DfE confirmed this, but added that the decision to exclude must be lawful, rational, reasonable, fair, and proportionate.

-In exceptional cases, a fixed-period exclusion can be extended or become a permanent exclusion.
+In exceptional cases, a further fixed period or a permanent exclusion to begin immediately after the end of the first fixed period can be issued.
 This is usually where further evidence has come to light.

 This information is set out in statutory guidance from the Department for Education (DfE) which applies to all maintained schools, academies, and pupil referral units in England.
 The guidance also applies to pupils above or below compulsory school age, such as those attending nursery classes or sixth forms.
 The guidance is based on the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012.

 Pupils can be excluded for their behaviour outside of school, but this must still be in line with the school's behaviour policy.

 This is set out on page 4 of the statutory guidance.

 Pupils over compulsory school age are able to be excluded, but this must be for behavioural reasons.

 Our associate education expert, Emma Swann, confirmed that asking a student to leave for a non-disciplinary reason, such as academic attainment, would constitute an exclusion, and is prohibited under the guidance.
 A school can set specific academic standards for entry to year 12, but the expectation is that the student will progress to year 13.
 They cannot be asked to leave the school for failing to reach a certain academic standard at the end of year 12.

 This does not apply to sixth form colleges, as they set their own exclusion policies.